Space Jam: A New Legacy: Resurgence

 In February 2014, Warner Bros. officially announced that development of a sequel that would star LeBron James.
 Charlie Ebersol was set to produce, while Willie Ebersol wrote the script.
 That same month, James was quoted as saying, "I've always loved Space Jam.
 It was one of my favorite movies growing up.
 If I have the opportunity, it will be great."

 In July 2015, James and his film studio, SpringHill Entertainment, signed a deal with Warner Bros. for television, film and digital content after receiving positive reviews for his role in Trainwreck.

 By 2016, Justin Lin signed onto the project as director, and co-screenwriter with Andrew Dodge and Alfredo Botello.
 Professional player Kobe Bryant also expressed an interest in directing the film, though he was uninterested in a cameo appearance.
 By August 2018, Lin left the project and Terence Nance was hired to direct the film.

 In September 2018, Ryan Coogler was announced as a producer for the film.
 SpringHill Entertainment released a promotional teaser image officially announcing the film, with production set to begin in 2019 during the NBA off-season.
 Filming was to take place in California within a 30 mile radius of Los Angeles.

 By April 2019, Coogler and Sev Ohanian were rewriting the script.
 Final screenplay credit would ultimately go to Juel Taylor, Tony Rettenmaier, Keenan Coogler, Terance Nance, Jesse Gordon, and Celeste Ballard.
 Prior to production, the film received $21.8 million in tax credits as a result of a new tax incentive program from the state.

+Casting

+Sonequa Martin-Green as LeBron's wife Kamiyah fictional version of Savannah James, Zendaya voices of Lola Bunny.

+Several basketball players appear in the film through a cameo: for the National Basketball Association Klay Thompson, Anthony Davis, Damian Lillard and Draymond Green, while for the Women's National Basketball Association Diana Taurasi and Nneka Ogwumike.
+In May 2021, Don Cheadle announced that Michael Jordan would be making a cameo appearance in the film; Michael B. Jordan also has a cameo in the film.